Renewing, replacing or surrendering a temporary visitor licence

 Provisional P1 and P2 drivers and riders

 If you have a provisional P1 licence with a Q condition and you renew your licence, a new licence will be issued for 18 months.
 You may choose to graduate to a P2 licence if you're ready and meet the eligibility requirements.
 For more, see Provisional P2 licence.

 If you have a provisional P2 licence with a Q condition and you renew your licence, a new licence will be issued for 30 months.
 You may choose to graduate to an unrestricted licence if you've held your P2 licence for two years.
 For more, see Full licence.

 If your NSW licence expires

 You must renew it to continue driving in NSW.
-If you're still a visitor, you cannot resume driving under the authority of your overseas licence, unless you surrender your NSW licence.
+You cannot resume driving under the authority of your overseas licence while you continue to live in NSW.

 Replacing a visitor licence